terabyte/stashbot/README.md

 ## KNOWN BUGS

 * JenkinsManager.updateAllJobs() and createMissingJobs() are untested.
+* PluginUserManager calls UserAdminService.createUser() instead of UserAdminService.createServiceUser().
+Service users can't be put in groups and thus do not use up a license slot.
+We should fix this.

 ## PLANNED FEATURES

 * Better Test coverage - especially integration tests
 * Error checking - validate hashes sent to build status, etc.
+* Switch to using access keys (aka deployment keys) instead of creating a user
+* Better handling of ssh keys and jenkins credentials (i.e. support multiple keys with different permissions)

 ### SSH Key Support